juanignaciosl/juanignaciosl.github.io/_posts/2019-01-04-Data_Engineering_on_Google_Cloud_Platform.markdown

 I'm getting closer to Google Cloud solutions, and as some decisions around the platform are not straightforward (such as which database should you use) I took a look at [training options](https://cloud.google.com/training/) and found [Data Engineering on Google Cloud Platform Specialization](https://www.coursera.org/specializations/gcp-data-machine-learning) at Coursera.
 Although it doesn't get into too much detail, as the platform is huge, it's a good introduction to the portfolio.

-I'll keep updating the content and references as I learn more stuff.
+I'll keep updating the content and references as I learn more stuff:
+- 2019-06: Spanner notes.

 # Specialization content